Sacred Heart Goals & Strategic Vision

 If one seeks the timeless element in Sacred Heart education, one must look to that spirit, for externals and customs were always seen as subject to change.
 Timelessness has never meant rigid adherence to a single program or method.”

-As a member of the Network of Sacred Heart Schools, we commit ourselves to these Goals & Criteria, and to a reflection process with the Network to assess our engagement in the Goals and Criteria.
+As a member of the Network of Sacred Heart Schools, we commit ourselves to these Goals and Criteria, as well as to a reflection process with the Network to assess our engagement in the Goals and Criteria.